 It is a lot.

 The coronavirus pandemic has created a paradox of sorts with mental health services.
-At a time where more and more people need some extra support, it is harder to connect with services and most services are virtual now which can make it both easier and harder depending on how you feel about it.
+At a time where more and more people need some extra support, it is harder to connect with services and most services are virtual now making it both easier and harder depending on your resources and how you feel about it.
 The reality right now is most of us are struggling, some more and some less, but most of us are not currently living our best lives.
 We are putting one foot in front of the other and getting through the day, our own personal versions of the movie Groundhog’s Day with the same day on seemingly endless repeat.

 And that’s ok.